 Governmental Accounting Standards Board Statement No. 65 "Items Previously Reported as Assets and Liabilities" (GASB 65) changes the classification of various financial statement balances including several more common type transactions to deferred outflows and inflows of resources.
 GASB 65 is applicable for years beginning after December 15, 2012.
-The School will implement this standard next year.
+The School implemented this standard during fiscal year 2014.
+There were no deferred inflows or deferred outflows to report for the year ended June 30, 2014.